AdobeDocs/advertising.en/help/integrations/target/ab-tests-dsp.md

 #### Metrics

 * Create a panel within the workspace specific to the Adobe Advertising campaign, package, or placement for which the test was run.
-Use summary visualizations to show Adobe Advertising metrics in the same report as the Target test performance.
+Use summary visualizations to show Adobe Advertising metrics in the same report as the [!DNL Target] test performance.

 * Prioritize using on-site metrics (such as visits and conversions) to measure performance.

-* Understand that aggregated media metrics from Adobe Advertising (such as impressions, clicks, and costs) cannot be matched to Target metrics.
+* Understand that aggregated media metrics from Adobe Advertising (such as impressions, clicks, and costs) can't be matched to [!DNL Target] metrics.

 #### Dimensions

 The following dimensions pertain to [!DNL Analytics for Target]:

-* **Target Activities**: Name of the A/B Test
+* **[!UICONTROL Target Activities]**: Name of the A/B Test

-* **Target Experiences**: Names of landing page experiences used within the activity
+* **[!UICONTROL Target Experiences]**: Names of landing page experiences used within the activity

-* **Target Activity** > **Experience**: The activity name and experience name in the same row
+* **[!UICONTROL Target Activity]** > **[!UICONTROL Experience]**: The activity name and experience name in the same row

 ### Troubleshooting Analytics for [!DNL Target] Data

 Within Analysis Workspace, if you notice that activity and experiences data is minimal or not populating, then do the following:

-* Verify that the same Supplemental Data ID (SDID) is used for both Target and Analytics.
+* Verify that the same [!UICONTROL Supplemental Data ID] (SDID) is used for both [!DNL Target] and [DNL Analytics].
 You can verify the SDID values by using the [Adobe Experience Cloud Debugger](https://experienceleague.adobe.com/docs/target-learn/tutorials/troubleshooting/troubleshoot-with-the-experience-cloud-debugger.html) on the landing page to which the campaign is driving users.

   [Supplemental Data ID (SDID) values in Adobe Debugger](/help/integrations/assets/target-troubleshooting-sdid.png)

-* On the same landing page, verify that a) the Hostname shown in the Adobe Debugger under Solutions> Target matches b) the Tracking Server shown in [!DNL Target] for the activity (under Goals & Settings > Reporting Settings).
+* On the same landing page, verify that a) the [!UICONTROL Hostname] shown in the Adobe Debugger under [!UICONTROL Solutions] > [!UICONTROL Target] matches b) the [!UICONTROL Tracking Server] shown in [!DNL Target] for the activity (under [!UICONTROL Goals & Settings] > [!UICONTROL Reporting Settings]).

   [!DNL Analytics For Target] requires an [!DNL Analytics] tracking server to be sent in calls from [!DNL Target] to the [!DNL Modstats] data collection server for Analytics.<!-- just "to Analytics?"-->